mnpjs/mnp/test/result/create.md

-// !can create a package
+// can create a package
 -ok

 /* expected */